 A surprising number of men from the Hastings and surrounding area served in the Canadian and Australian forces during the First World War.

 In the UK, researchers of UK service records have to pay to access the archives.
 However in Australia, New Zealand and Canada you can view the majority of soldier’s enlistment papers free of charge.
-The two websites I use are as follows:
+The three websites I use are as follows:

 Why do have some individuals have more detailed profiles?